Work at the house.

 Hours & autonomy

 Once trained, you run your shifts with real independence.
 You own the bar and the experience in front of you — the recommendations, the pacing, the standard — without waiting to be told.
-You report to the Atelier Director.
+You work directly with the founders, who hold the welcome beside you; at RIENNE, the pour belongs to the craft, and every glass is yours.

 What the work is